Skip to main content

 Internet filtering

-Filtering is a polite term for blocking or censoring Internet traffic.
-Virtual Private Networks or services like Tor are sometimes used to access Internet communications that would otherwise be filtered.
+Filtering is a polite term for blocking or censoring internet traffic.
+Virtual Private Networks or services like Tor are sometimes used to access internet communications that would otherwise be filtered.

 IP address